Arjun-G-Ravi/replicating_research_papers/17_A survey on transformers/main.md

         - Although Post-LN often results in unstable training and divergence, it usually outperforms pre-LN variants after convergence
         - Training Instability, Vanishing Gradient Issues, Requires Warmup steps for ensuring stability
         - A proper initialization can guarantee stable gradients and better performance
 2. Substitutes of layer normalization
+   - Xu et al. (2019) empirically observe that the learnable parameters in the LN module do not work in most experiments, and even increase the risk of overfitting.
+They further conclude from controlled experiments that the forward normalization is not the reason why LN works for Transformer.
+From analysis and experiments, it is concluded that the derivatives of the mean and variance re-center and re-scale the gradients and play a significant role in LN.
+They thus propose AdaNorm, a normalization technique without learnable parameters
+   - PowerNorm (PN) that has three modifications over Batch Norm:
+     1. it relaxes the zero-mean normalization;
+     2. it uses the quadratic mean of the signal, instead of the variance;
+     3. it uses running statistics for the quadratic mean, instead of using per-batch statistics.
 3. Normalization-free Transformer
+  - ReZero replace LN module with a learnable residual connection
+  - Replacing LN in Transformer with ReZero mechanism is verified to induce better dynamic isometry for input signals and leads to faster convergence.

 ## 4. Fully Connected Network
 1. Activation function in FFN